 The measurement of J/ψ decays is one of the key goals of the CBM experiment.
-The procedure of the J/ψ registration in its dielectron channel includes a chain of methods and corresponding algorithms for trajectories and momenta reconstruction of charged particles with STS, electron/positron identification with RICH, TRD and TOF, as well as construction of the J/ψ -candidates and their characteristics using the KFParticle package [1].
-Taking into account that selection and reconstruction decays of $J/\psi \rightarrow$ e^+e^- are planned to be carried out in real time of the CBM experiment, the used methods and algorithms should be not only effective but also fast.
+The procedure of the J/ψ registration in its di-electron decay channel includes a chain of methods and corresponding algorithms for the reconstruction of trajectories and momenta of charged particles with STS, electron/positron identification with RICH, TRD and TOF, as well as construction of the J/ψ candidates and their characteristics using the KFParticle package [1].
+Taking into account that selection and reconstruction decays of $J/\psi \rightarrow e^+e^-$ are planned to be carried out in real time of the CBM experiment, the used methods and algorithms should be not only effective but also fast.

-In this paper the time-consuming estimation of the existing algorithms based on their acceleration via code vectorization by means of SIMD instructions and parallelization between the processor cores that are implemented using different software environments has been carried out (see details in [2]).

-Table 1 presents the speedup factors of the algorithms (Cellular Automaton and Kalman Filter in the STS, ring reconstruction with RICH, electron identification in the TRD applying the ω_n^k criterion, KFParticle package) obtained with using SIMD instructions.
+In this paper the time-consuming estimation of the existing algorithms based on their acceleration via code vectorization by means of SIMD instructions and parallelization between the processor cores that are implemented using different software environments is carried out.
+Details can be found in [2].
+Table 1 presents the speed-up factors of the algorithms (Cellular Automaton and Kalman Filter in the STS, ring reconstruction with RICH, electron identification in the TRD applying the ω_n^k criterion, KFParticle package) obtained with using SIMD instructions.